와 추운것과 소화불량이 결국 혈류가 어디로 가는쪼과 연관이 있군요 ^^ 님께서 이렇게 요약이 잘 된 기사를 공유해주셔서 원리를 배우게 됩니다 ~ㅎㅎ 하루님✌ 감사해요 ^^

 For those who have indigestion

-It's good to keep your body a bit warmer.
+It's good to warm up your body a little.